mit-crpg/OpenMOC/docs/source/usersguide/input.rst

    # Set the number of energy groups in the material
    material.setNumEnergyGroups(num_groups)

-   # Load the cross-section data into the material
+   # Load the cross section data into the material
-   material.setSigmaA(sigma_a)
-   material.setSigmaT(sigma_f)
+   material.setSigmaT(sigma_t)
+   material.setSigmaF(sigma_f)
    ...

-For many simulations, defining the nuclear data cross-sections by hand in a Python script is cumbersome and error-prone.
-As a result, OpenMOC includes the ``openmoc.materialize`` module for importing nuclear data cross-sections from an HDF5_ or a Python pickle_ binary file.
-The ``materialize(...)`` routine is used to import data and instantiate ``Material`` objects returned via a Python dictionary_.
-The use of the ``openmoc.materialize`` module to import HDF5 and pickle binary files is illusrated in the following snippet:
+For many simulations, defining the nuclear data cross sections by hand in a Python script is cumbersome and error-prone.
+As a result, OpenMOC includes the ``openmoc.materialize`` module for importing nuclear data cross sections from an HDF5_ binary file.
+The ``load_from_hdf5(...)`` routine is used to import data and instantiate ``Material`` objects returned via a Python dictionary_.
+The use of the ``openmoc.materialize`` module to import HDF5 binary files is illusrated in the following snippet:

 .. code-block:: python

     import openmoc
-    import openmoc.materialize as mat
+    import openmoc.materialize as materialize

-    # Import cross-section data from an HDF5 file.
+    # Import cross section data from an HDF5 file.
 This instantiates
     # objects for each material and returns them in a dictionary
-    # indexed by a name string defined in the pickle file.
+    # indexed by a string name or integer ID
-    hdf5_materials = mat.materialize('materials-data.h5')
+    hdf5_materials = materialize.load_from_hdf5(filename='materials-data.h5',
+                                                directory='/home/myuser')

     # Retrieve the material called 'moderator' in the HDF5 file
     moderator = hdf5_materials['moderator']

-    # Import cross-section data from a pickle file.
-This instantiates
-    # objects for each material and returns them in a dictionary
-    # indexed by a name string defined in the pickle file
-    pickle_materials = mat.materialize('materials-data.pkl')

-    # Retrieve the material called 'fuel' in the pickle file
-    fuel = pickle_materials['fuel']

-The ``openmoc.materialize`` module defines a standard for cross-section data stored in binary files.
-First, each HDF5 file must end with the '.h5' or '.hdf5' extension.
-HDF5 files must include an `Energy Groups` attribute with the integer number of groups in the top level of the file data hierarchy.
-Each material must be defined as an `HDF5 group`_ with a string name to identify the material.
-Finally, the material group must contain the following floating point `HDF5 datasets`_:
+The ``openmoc.materialize`` module defines a standard for cross section data stored in binary files.
+First, HDF5 files must include an ``'# groups'`` attribute with the integer number of groups in the top level of the file hierarchy.
+Second, the string domain type - ``'material'`` or ``'cell'`` - must be specified in the top level of the file hierarchy.
+This must match the ``domain_type`` keyword argument passed to ``load_from_hdf5(...)`` which can be either ``'material'`` (default) or ``'cell'``.
+The ``domain_type`` keyword argument is discussed in more detail at the end of this section.
+Finally, multi-group cross sections to assign by material or cell must be defined as an `HDF5 group`_ with a string name or integer ID to identify the material or cell.
+The material group must contain the following floating point `HDF5 datasets`_ of multi-group cross section data:

-  - 'Total XS'
-  - 'Absorption XS'
-  - 'Scattering XS'
-  - 'Fission XS'
-  - 'Nu Fission XS'
+  - ``'transport'`` or ``'total'``
+  - ``'nu-scatter matrix'`` or ``'scatter matrix'``
-  - 'Chi'
+  - ``'chi'``
-  - 'Diffusion Coefficient' (optional)
+  - ``'nu-fission'``
-  - 'Buckling' (optional)
+  - ``'fission'`` (optional)

+Each dataset should be a 1D array of floating point values ordered by increasing energy group (*i.e.*, from highest to lowest energies).
+This includes the scattering matrix which should be inner strided by outgoing energy group and outer strided by incoming energy group.

-To better understand the necessary HDF file structure, it may be useful to visualize the ``OpenMOC/sample-input/c5g7-materials.h5`` HDF5 file using the HDFView_ graphical tool.
-The following code snippet illustrates the use of the h5py_ Python HDF5 interface to write an HDF5 file with material cross-section data adhering to the standard expected by the ``openmoc.materialize`` module:
+To better understand the necessary HDF file structure, it may be useful to visualize the ``OpenMOC/sample-input/c5g7-mgxs.h5`` HDF5 file using the HDFView_ graphical tool.
+The following code snippet illustrates the use of the h5py_ Python HDF5 interface to write an HDF5 file with material cross section data adhering to the standard expected by the ``openmoc.materialize`` module:

 .. code-block:: python

    import numpy
    import h5py

-   # Create an HDF5 file to store multi-groups cross-sections
+   # Create an HDF5 file to store multi-groups cross sections
    f = h5py.File('materials-data.h5')

    # Set the number of energy groups
-   f.attrs['Energy Groups'] = 8
+   f.attrs['# groups'] = 8

    # Material 1

    # Create an HDF5 group for this material
    material_group = f.create_group('Material 1')

-   # Initialize cross-sections as NumPy data arrays
+   # Initialize cross sections as NumPy data arrays
-   sigma_a = numpy.array([0.1,0.15,0.2,0.25,0.35,0.4,0.45,0.5])
+   sigma_t = numpy.array([0.1,0.15,0.2,0.25,0.35,0.4,0.45,0.5])
-   sigma_f = numpy.array([0.05,0.1,0.15,0.2,0.25,0.3,0.35,0.4])
+   nu_sigma_f = numpy.array([0.05,0.1,0.15,0.2,0.25,0.3,0.35,0.4])
    ...

-   # Create datasets for each cross-section type
+   # Create datasets for each cross section type
-   material_group.create_dataset('Absorption XS', data=sigma_a)
-   material_group.create_dataset('Fission XS', data=sigma_f)
+   material_group.create_dataset('total', data=sigma_t)
+   material_group.create_dataset('nu-fission', data=nu_sigma_f)
    ...

    # Material 2